 Portal for ArcGIS also includes a preconfigured self-signed certificate.
 Because you'll federate an ArcGIS Notebook Server site with your portal, request a certificate from a trusted CA and configure the portal to use it.

-- ArcGIS Notebook Server requires Docker runtime to be installed.
+- ArcGIS Notebook Server requires Docker Desktop for Windows (version 220.127.116.11 or later) to be installed.
 Follow the steps in Install Docker for ArcGIS Notebook Server to install the appropriate edition of Docker.

-- ArcGIS Notebook Server requires the Hyper-V role to already be installed on Windows Server 2016, Windows Server 2019, and Windows 10.
-Refer to the Microsoft documentation on how to install the Hyper-V role for Windows Server 2016 or Windows Server 2019 and for Windows 10.
+- ArcGIS Notebook Server requires the Hyper-V role to already be installed on Windows Server 2019 and Windows 10.
+Refer to the Microsoft documentation on how to install the Hyper-V role for Windows Server 2019 and for Windows 10.

 Certain virtualization environments do not allow Hyper-V to be enabled and operated in Windows.
 As a result, ArcGIS Notebook Server cannot be installed and operated in such environments.
+ArcGIS Notebook Server supports virtualized environments hosted on VMware vSphere 6.7 or later that have hardware-assisted virtualization (nested virtualization) enabled for the guest OS.
 Before you install ArcGIS Notebook Server, ensure that Docker is installed on your machine and supports Linux containers.

-Domain name service and fully qualified domain name recommendations
+Domain name system and fully qualified domain name recommendations

 Supported web browsers